fjkiani/coder/README.md

   - Worked around broken `/v1/users?email=` by fetching all users and filtering locally.
   - Resolved role assignment by mapping names to `role_uids`; when roles are constrained (only `Admin` present), substituted available role UID with audit logs.

-### Principles of Excellence

-Beyond meeting the base requirements, our solution demonstrates a higher level of strategic thinking and professional discipline.

-*   **Security Mindset:** Security is a core principle.
-All configuration—hosts, ports, passwords, and API keys—is loaded securely from a `.env` file, which is explicitly ignored by source control.
-Our API client was also built with support for custom CA bundles, proving we are ready to operate in a security-conscious enterprise network.

-*   **Automation Strategy:** For Exercise 2, we built a robust, reusable `RedisEnterpriseAPI` client (`src/common/api_client.py`), demonstrating a professional software engineering mindset.
-This client includes structured JSON logging for observability and automatic retries for resilience.
-The `exercise_2.py` script itself is gracefully idempotent, meaning it can be run multiple times without causing errors, a critical feature for reliable automation.

-*   **Deep Redis Knowledge:** In Exercise 1, our choice of a **Redis List** was deliberate.
-For the "insert and read in order" use case, a List is the most direct and memory-efficient data structure.
-Alternatives like Sorted Sets or Streams would have introduced unnecessary complexity and performance overhead, demonstrating a lack of nuanced judgment.
+### Design Notes

+- **Security:** All configuration (hosts, ports, passwords, API keys) is loaded from `.env`.
+The API client supports custom CA bundles and toggling TLS verification for lab environments.

+- **Automation:** `RedisEnterpriseAPI` (`src/common/api_client.py`) centralizes REST calls with retries and structured JSON logs. `exercise_2.py` is idempotent (safe to re-run).

+- **Data structures:** For Exercise 1, a Redis List fits the "insert then read in order" requirement with minimal complexity and good performance.

 ### Performance Validation